 Theatre Pro Rata $10,000.00

 Funding to produce Isaac’s Eye, by Lucas Hnath, a play that blends the facts of Isaac Newton’s life with an equal dose fiction to explore what great people are willing to sacrifice to become great people.
 Performances will take place at The Gremlin Theater in January and February 2019.

 Wonderlust Productions $10,000.00

-Funding for the 2017-2018 Eric Stokes Song Contest program, which includes the Song Contest and Zeitgeist’s annual Playing it Close to Home concerts.
-Activities include conducting the contest, rehearsing the winning works, and presenting concerts featuring the winning works through 2 performances at Studio Z in St. Paul in February 2018 and one concert at the Capri Theater in Minneapolis in April 2018.
+Funding for the 2018-2019 Eric Stokes Song Contest program, including the Eric Stokes Song Contest and Zeitgeist’s annual Playing it Close to Home concerts.
+Activities include conducting the contest, rehearsing the winning works, and presenting concerts in St. Paul.
+Two concerts will be held at Studio Z and one concert at Ras Ethiopian Restaurant and Lounge during February 2019.